lukstafi/navi-parens/README.md

 * `cursorUpSelect`: `shift+alt+i`
 * `cursorDownSelect`: `shift+alt+k`

-When navigating scopes with empty (closing) delimiters, Navi Parens keeps track of the exact current scope and changes scopes without changing cursor position when needed.

 Currently, Navi Parens uses two sources of structure information:
 * a judicious use of the built-in `Go to Bracket` command,
 * defined-symbols, as in the outline view, where the corresponding scope is the full range of a definition.